philanderson888/course-notes/random/a 3 learning-tech.md

 	- [random web terms 2023](#random-web-terms-2023)
 	- [history tech](#history-tech)

-## overwhelming amounnts of data

-if you know it then delete it

-create space

 ## where is all my learning - parse it down smaller and smaller